mffg1993/OpticsSetupsDictionary/README.md

 Publication-ready optics diagrams built in the Wolfram Language (Mathematica): lenses, mirrors, beamsplitters, waveplates, apertures, gratings, detectors, and beam glyphs you can parametrize and assemble into full experimental setups.

-[MIT License](LICENSE) · Wolfram Language · Works with notebooks and scripts

 ---